 “It is expected that DWP will save £370m once the framework has been set up.
 However, the framework will also have the potential to create additional savings depending on how many other government departments make use of it once it is in place,” a spokesman for DWP said.

-DWP and the Revenue will be looking to get a data services provider on board who can provide data to be used by the department in the effort to reduce tax fraud and errors.
+DWP and the Revenue will be looking to get a data services provider on board who can provide data to be used by the department in the effort to reduce deception and errors.

 It is estimated that the contract will be drawn out for 4 years at the cost of up to £45m.